Human trafficking in China: Law enforcement against trafficking

+The Ministry of Public Security (MPS) last reported in 2016 a number of 1,004 investigations of possible trafficking cases, but did not give numbers since then.
+In May 2024 the Ministry claimed that trafficking had declined by two thirds over the previous five years but did not share any evidence of this.

 As human trafficking is a prevalent problem within China, regulations and laws have been implemented to prohibit forms of trafficking.
 The Chinese government ratified the UN Trafficking in Persons Protocol in December 2009, which obligates China to prohibit all forms of trafficking and bring its domestic laws into conformity with international standards within 24 months.
 In 2010 the U.S. Department of State reported that China had "arrested 19 of the country’s 20 most wanted traffickers and pursuit of criminal networks and organized crime syndicates involved in trafficking."

 The Chinese government passed several laws against trafficking and smuggling.
 The penalties for traffickers and buyers of the 'human goods' are high and severe.
 The laws against trafficking in women in China are as severe as the law prohibiting rape according to the U.S. Department of State in 2001.
 However, the amount of corruption and weak enforcement by officials have impeded the successful implementation of such laws and programs.
 In addition, police complicity with smugglers has further exacerbated the problem, leaving women vulnerable to trafficking and forced marriage.

 Chinese law also prescribes the death penalty for certain offences of child trafficking.
 In the case of convicted child trafficker Yu Huaying, she was sentenced to death for abducting 17 children and selling them to other families, and the court deemed her conduct extremely heinous and warranted a harsh punishment.
 Yu was executed on 28 February 2025 after losing her appeal.
+Another case is the execution of Zhang Weiping and Zhou Rongping on 27 April 2023, who abducted multiple children and sold them via an intermediary nicknamed "Mei Yi".
+Mei Yi was arrested on 21 March 2026, and confessed to the child trafficking.
+As of 8 April 2026, the penalty is still undecided, but multiple lawyers in multiple media interviews expressed the opinion that she is likely to be sentenced to death.